johnkhughes/ersatz-theme/README.md

     npm run build
     npm run watch

-The `dist` directory is entirely managed by Gulp.
-Image optimization is automatic.
-Optimized SVG images have unique ID attributes to avoid conflicts when embedded in HTML.
-Append `#base64` to image URLs in Sass to use data URIs instead of external images.
+The `./dist` directory is entirely managed by Gulp.
+Place images in `./images` and fonts in `./fonts`.

 ## Third-party PHP